GST Zero-Rated Supplies

+GST is a tax on consumption, therefore if something is not consumed in New Zealand, GST will not be collected on .Zero-rated supplies are subject to a GST rate of 0%.
 A person who makes zero-rated supplies is always in a favourable GST position.
-They only charge 0% GST on supplies but can obtain a refund for GST paid on relevant inputs.
-This is different from GST exempt suppliers.
-They cannot charge GST, and cannot claim a GST input deduction.
+They charge 0% GST on supplies but can obtain a refund for GST paid on relevant inputs.
+This is different from GST exempt suppliers who cannot charge GST or claim an input deduction.

 The following supplies of goods are zero-rated: